 There's currently no standard definition for kombucha, so what's sold can vary widely.
 And with producers scaling up their production to meet increased demand, the drink you buy may only bear a passing resemblance to a kombucha made in small batches to a traditional recipe.

-We reviewed the labels of a range of kombucha products and surveyed Australian kombucha producers – both large and small – to see how their operations and products differed.
+We reviewed the labels of a range of kombucha products sold in Coles and Woolworths and surveyed Australian kombucha producers – both large and small – to see how their operations and products differed.
 To get an idea of what to expect, we suggest you check the label – or ask the producer – for the following information:

 - Is it made from a scoby?
 One way to check is to look for floaty bits, which are likely to be parts of the live culture.
 The words 'kombucha extract' on an ingredients list, as seen on the label of The Bucha Shop bottles, puts a question mark over how traditional its recipe is.